 Veterans Affairs (VA) educational benefits are available to qualified veterans, veterans' dependents, National Guard members, and Reserve members.
 To receive VA educational benefits, the recipient must be enrolled in an approved program of study.
 Benefits differ according to the Chapter of VA educational benefits for which the student qualifies.
-For more information about benefits, visit http://www.benefits.va.gov/gibill/ or contact the Department of Veterans Affairs at 1-888-442-4551.
+For more information about benefits or to apply, visit U.S. Department of Veterans Affairs or call at 1-888-442-4551.
+For issues regarding your benefits, submit a complaint to the VA GI Bill Feedback System.

-If you have not applied with VA for educational benefits, you may submit an electronic application online at http://www.benefits.va.gov/gibill/.
 All new/transfer students to Gadsden State should submit a VA Semester Enrollment form (available below) as part of establishing their Gadsden State VA student file, along with providing a copy of your Certificate of Eligibility letter sent to you by VA indicating approval for benefits.
-Students transferring to Gadsden State from a prior college who were already approved and receiving VA education benefits should also complete the Request for Change Of Place of Training form below (22-1995 for Veterans, 22-5495 for Dependents/Spouse of Veteran).
+This document may also be accessed through ebenefits.va.gov or vets.gov.
+Students transferring to Gadsden State from a prior college who were already approved and received VA education benefits should also complete the Request for Change of Place of Training form below (22-1995 for Veterans, 22-5495 for Dependents/Spouse of Veteran).
+All veterans must submit an official military transcript and all official transcripts from prior attendance at any institution.
+Certifications of enrollment may be placed on hold until this requirement is met.

 You must apply for admission, be admitted to Gadsden State, and enroll in an approved program of study.
 Disabled veterans attending under VA Vocational Rehabilitation must have a VA approval form 28-1905 on file, from a counselor with the Department of VA, before benefits may be authorized.